zpainter/2018-08-15-stanford/index.md

   <li>Accessible restrooms are available.</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
-If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.
+  Materials will be provided in advance of the workshop and we will do our best to accommodate special need requests in order to facilitate learning.
+Please notifying the organizers (contact details below) in advance, so they can discuss with you what can be provided.
 </p>

 {% comment %}